houkama/KrxImpExp-Blender/README.md

 cmake ..
 ```

-Open the solution with Visual Studio and build it.
+Open the solution with Visual Studio and build Release.
+For Debug the wxWidgets libraries won't link.
+If you need to debug, you'll need to build debug libraries for wxWidgets.

 License: GNU GPL 3